 As the closest planet to the Sun, there are only a few angles that stargazers from Earth can see Mercury without the interference of light from the Sun.
 In fact the furthest Mercury gets away from the Sun still forms a 28 degree angle with the Earth.

 The other factor is that Mercury trails closely with the Sun in terms of visibility relative to the Earth’s horizon.
 When the Sun sets, there is only a brief moment where Mercury is above the horizon for viewing.
 When daylight still exists, the sky is too bright for Mercury to be visible typically.

-Both Venus and Mars are closer to the Sun than Earth.
+Both Venus and Mercury are closer to the Sun than Earth.
 Meaning, the only way to see these planets in theory is when you are facing towards the Sun.
 As a result, these planets are in the sky during daylight hours on Earth.